alxHawley/alex-hawley/_pages/test-automation.md

 Python Pytest (WIP)

-- Another Python project utilizing Pytest, with Requests for API testing and Selenium for UI testing
+- Python project utilizing Pytest, with Requests for API testing and Selenium for UI testing

 JavaScript Cucumber (WIP)